STCLab-Inc/wave-autoscale/README.md

 ### Principles

-- Reliability: Built with reliability in mind, using [Rust](https://www.rust-lang.org/) to ensure optimal resource allocation and application performance.
+- **Reliability**: Built with reliability in mind, using [Rust](https://www.rust-lang.org/) to ensure optimal resource allocation and application performance.
-- Integration: Seamlessly integrates with a wide range of metrics sources, including APM tools and system metrics, for easy incorporation into existing development workflows.
+- **Integration**: Seamlessly integrates with a wide range of metrics sources, including APM tools and system metrics, for easy incorporation into existing development workflows.
-- Customization: Offers extensive customization options for SREs and cloud engineers to tailor the solution to their specific needs, beyond traditional autoscaling for services such as EC2.
+- **Customization**: Offers extensive customization options for SREs and cloud engineers to tailor the solution to their specific needs, beyond traditional autoscaling for services such as EC2.

 ### Use Cases